 Jared D. Hoffman, PhD

-As always, check with your doctor before beginning a CBD regimen.
+As always, please talk to your doctor about CBD before beginning a regimen.